dlesueur/dlesueur.github.io/_posts/2023-10-11-ggplot-tutorial.md

 ---

 <!-- ### Introduction -->
 Base R plotting is out, ggplot is in.
 Actually, Base R plotting has been old hat since 2005 thanks to Hadley Wickham with the creation of ggplot.
-In this article we are going to go over the BASIC basic elements necessary for plotting in ggplot, as well as how to troubleshoot some common errors.
-In this article, I will be demonstrating with the `penguins` data set.
+In this article we are going to go over the BASIC basic elements necessary for plotting in ggplot.
+I will be demonstrating with the `penguins` data set.
 Start by installing the `palmerpenguins` package and loading the package to your machine.

 ```{r}
 install.packages('palmerpenguins')
 library(palmerpenguins)